matter-labs/zksync-lite-docs/docs/dev/payments/basic.md

 ::: warning

+To keep the default Layer-2 private key different among different networks, the message that the user signs depends on the network of the Ethereum provider of the user's wallet.

-If your solution supports multiple chains ( for example mainnet & rinkeby ), please check that the user is signing ChangePubKey after the transition to the correct network.
-Otherwise, user will have ChangePubKeys errors when he'll try to use zkWallet or other zkSync products and should pay for CPK one more time.
+That's why if your solution supports multiple chains (for example mainnet & rinkeby), please make sure that the user is signing ChangePubKey only after the transition to the correct network.
+Otherwise, the user will have ChangePubKey-related errors when he'll try to use zkWallet or other zkSync products and may pay for CPK one more time.

 :::